Canonical syzygies of smooth curves on toric surfaces: Constancy results

 \section{Constancy results}

 In this section we prove Theorem~\ref{maintheorem}.
-As before let $\Delta$ be a lattice polygon with two-dimensional interior $\Delta^{(1)}$, let $f$ be as in \eqref{eq_Laurentpoly} and assume that it defines a smooth hyperplane section $C_f$ of $X_\Delta$.
-Let $X \rightarrow X_\Delta$ be the minimal toric resolution of singularities.
-We use the set-up and notations from Section~\ref{sectionsixterms}.
-From~\eqref{sixterms}, we conclude the following:
+As before let $\Delta$ be a lattice polygon with two-dimensional interior $\Delta^{(1)}$, let $f$ be as in \eqref{eq_Laurentpoly} and assume that $C_f$ is a smooth hyperplane section of $X_\Delta$.
+We copy the set-up and notation from Section~\ref{sectionsixterms}, which we extend by writing $V_\Gamma$ for the subspace of $k[x^{\pm 1}, y^{\pm 1}]$ consisting of those Laurent polynomials that are supported $\Gamma$, for any given lattice polygon $\Gamma$.
+Then for all $q \geq 1$.